simonberner/git-workshop/README.md

 For this workshop you should bring the following things along:

-- A modern laptop (OS: Linux, macOS or Windows10)
+- A modern laptop (OS: Linux, macOS or Windows10 (Pro/Enterprise/Education version))
 - Admin privileges on your laptop!
 - Please install all the things described in the Installation procedure below
 - A portion of humor and explorer enthusiasm!